 How to upgrade or downgrade your Capital One credit card

 Your spending patterns and financial standing will naturally change over time, so it makes sense for the credit cards in your wallet to change, too.
-Fortunately, if you’re a Capital One customer, you can easily upgrade (or downgrade) your credit card with the same issuer.
-Of course, you can also choose to open a new account.
+If you’re not interested in opening a new account, consider upgrading or downgrading a card you currently have instead.
+As a Capital One customer, you can easily upgrade or downgrade your credit card with the same issuer.

-An upgrade could be the right move for you if your credit score has improved and you want to start racking up rewards for your purchases.
+An upgrade could be the right move for you if your credit score has improved and you want to start racking up more rewards for your purchases.
 But, a downgrade can be a smart decision if you want to get away from a card with a high annual fee.
+Here are Capital One’s eligibility requirements for upgrading or downgrading a card, plus the steps to get it done.

 Upgrade or downgrade eligibility for Capital One